semantifyit/RocketRML/Readme.md

 It uses a different behaviour of the iterator.
 To be conform with the RML standard, use this [branch](https://github.com/semantifyit/RML-mapper).
 There also joins are supported.
-In the future, this revision will be deleted and the other branch will be merged into here.
+In the future, this revision will be deleted.

 This is a javascript RML-mapper implementation for the RDF mapping language ([RML](http://rml.io/spec.html)).